emiltj/cds-visual-exam/assignment_6/README.md

 <em> Stylized paintings classification report. **NOTE: The Monet paintings with style from Cezanne had - for this classification - their True label set as "Monet".** </em>

 From inspecting the classification report when predicting the stylized images, we can see that the classifier predicted roughly 25% of the Monet paintings with Cezanne style, as Monet (and vice versa).
 There are two ways of interpreting these results.
 The first being that the model bases its predictions not so much on the content of the painting, but rather on the style.
 The second way of interpreting the results takes the way in which the stylized paintings were generated into account.
 The results are likely the product of the fact that the stylized paintings that were synthesized were not 50% content and 50% style.
+Neural style transfer in its most basic form seeks to minimize the distance between the content of one image, and the style of another.
+However,

+The specific model used for doing the stylization

 https://en.wikipedia.org/wiki/Neural_Style_Transfer#Formulation

-Style transfer refers to the act of minimizing the loss of information between two sets of embedded images.
-One image (the style image) is embedded using the first few layers of a neural network and network activations are sampled from this embedded image.
-The other image (the content image) is embedded using the same neural network, but using the first <ins>many</ins> layers of the network.
-Likewise, the embedded image from this layer is also extracted.
-Using these two embeddings, style transfer then seeks to synthesize the two with regards to a loss function that minimizes the information loss of both images.
+loss of both images.

 <!-- USAGE -->
 ## Usage